 Well, ready or not, Christmas is upon us.
 I’m trying to keep things calm and reasonably sane this year, and you probably are too.
 I mean, it’s been a tough year, and we don’t need to add a bunch of Christmas stress on top of everything else.
-But it’s hard – so many things demand our time and energy during the weeks before Christmas.
+But it’s hard – so many things demand our time and energy during the days before Christmas.
 If you’re looking for small ways to simplify your life and keep things a little more manageable, here are eight Christmas hacks – ways of doing things a little simpler and easier – that can help:

 • Put the most important things on your calendar today!
 Decide on the things you really want to do as a couple or a family, and put them on your calendar now – before it gets out of control.
 This ensures that you do the things that are most important for your family, and prevents your schedule from filling up with things that you don’t really want to do.